troglobit/troglobit.github.io/_howtos/multicast-howto.markdown

 out-of-the-box w/o any config changes, but you could just as easily use [SMCRoute](/smcroute.html) for the same purpose.

-When setting up virtual machines and virtual networking there are several requirements for the host.
-The most important one, that needs pointing out, is a bug in the IGMP snooping code in the Linux bridging
-code: the bridge handles the special case 224.0.0.* well, but all unknown multicast streams outside of that segment should also be forwarded as-is to all multicast routers.
-Since this does not work with the current IGMP snooping code in the Linux kernel bridge code you must disable snooping:
+When setting up virtual machines and virtual networking there are many pitfalls and several requirements for the host to consider.
+The most important one, that needs pointing out, is a *bug in the IGMP snooping code* in the Linux bridging code: the bridge handles the special case `224.0.0.*` well, but all unknown multicast streams outside of that segment should also be forwarded as-is to all multicast routers.
+Since this does not work with the current IGMP snooping code in the Linux 3.13 kernel bridge code you must disable snooping:

     host# echo 0 > /sys/devices/virtual/net/virbr1/bridge/multicast_snooping
     host# echo 0 > /sys/devices/virtual/net/virbr2/bridge/multicast_snooping